jpuck/dotfiles/README.md

 note for contributing:
 .gitconfig personal info (name,email,etc.) can be
 separately stored in a file named ".gitconfig-custom"
+however, .gitconfig [include] directive requires git version 1.7.10+